IsaacAE/IsaacAE/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I'm a Bachelor of Science degree student at the School of Sciences, UNAM.
+I have a Bachelor's degree in Computer Science from the School of Sciences, UNAM.
 I am expanding my knowledge in back-end development.
 I love to learn and build something new, productive, innovative and creative.
 - 🌱 I’m currently learning ...
   - Kotlin
   - Typescript